PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/module-base.md

 }
 ```

-And use it in the `DemoViewOrderHooks` class which extends the `Module` class inside the
+Let's create main module file: `demovieworderhooks.php` inside the `modules/demovieworderhooks` folder.
- `modules/demovieworderhooks` folder:
+and use it in the `DemoViewOrderHooks` class which extends the `Module` class:

 ```php
 <?php